Poulami-Nandi/Courses-coursera/edu/certs/coursera/JhonHopkinsUni/DataScToolbox/HelloWorld.md

-title	author	date	output
-HelloWorld
-Daniel Argoty
-2024-11-03
+---
+title: "HelloWorld"
+author: "Daniel Argoty"
+date: "2024-11-03"
-html_document
+output: html_document
+---

-This is a markdown file
+## This is a markdown file